PakmanGames/uottahack8/docs/SPEC.md

 ### POST `/api/order`

-Generates a new random order for current round.
+Generates a new random order for current storm.

 **Response:**